Type of Property Guide

 • Title register and lease plan: obtained from HM Land Registry by your solicitor.

 The LPE1 management pack is the single most common cause of delay in short-lease studio sales.
 Some managing agents take six weeks or longer.
-Request it the day you decide to sell, not when you have an offer.
+Order it as soon as a sale is agreed: packs have a shelf life of a few months, so ordering long before you have a buyer can mean paying twice, but leaving it until the buyer's solicitor asks adds weeks.

 How Long Does It Take to Sell?